Caitlin is loving being one of Calrossy's first distance education students.

 “Using eCalrossy allows Caitlin to have access to the teachers who deliver the lessons over Zoom… the benefit to her learning is that she gets instant feedback, correction and encouragement and learns much better that way.
 Getting a printed return four weeks after doing the work, loses the immediacy of the opportunity for learning,” Heather said.

-To find out more about eCalrossy and Secondary Girl and Boy Boarding options at Calrossy call the registrar today on 5776 5100, or visit www.calrossy.nsw.edu.au , or come and see us at the Narrabri Boarding Expo on July 23 and 24.
+To find out more about eCalrossy and Secondary Girl and Boy Boarding options at Calrossy call the registrar today on 5776 5100, visit www.calrossy.nsw.edu.au, or come and see us at the Dubbo Boarding Expo on May 13 and 14 or the Moree Boarding Expo July 21 in 2022.